AppScreenShots

 6. The Lifestyle Context Shot

-Show your app in a real-world setting — someone using it at a café, gym, or office.
+Show your app in a real-world setting — someone planning a trip, tracking a workout, or ordering food.
 This helps users imagine themselves using it.
+Abstract UI screenshots don't sell apps; context does.

 7. The Dark Mode Showcase

-Best for: Any app that wants to look premium or modern.
+Best for: Any app that wants to look premium, modern, or technical.

 8. The Step-by-Step Flow

 Screenshots one through three show the core user journey: onboarding, main action, result.
-This tells a story and reduces uncertainty.
+This tells a story and reduces the uncertainty that stops people from downloading.
+Users feel confident they know what they're getting before they commit.

 9. The Comparison Table